British Isles DNA by County

 Eligibility

-British Isles 2 is a dual (Y-DNA and mtDNA) project that is open to persons whose family history or surname indicates a paternal or maternal lineage originating in the British Isles, but who have not identified an ancestor who lived in the British Isles.
+The British Isles DNA Project is a dual (Y-DNA and mtDNA) project that is open to persons with a documented direct paternal or maternal lineage originating in the British Isles.
+You may join if you have identified an ancestor who lived in the British Isles, with a name, the time he or she lived and a specific place (town or parish, and county).
+A direct paternal ancestor is a father's father's father's..... father.
+A direct maternal ancestor is a mother's mother's mother's .... mother.

-The British Isles include England, Ireland, Scotland, Wales, the Channel Islands, and the Isle of Man.
+For the purposes of the project, the British Isles include England, Ireland, Scotland, Wales, the Channel Islands, and the Isle of Man.
 The British Isles DNA Project is intended to supplement, not replace, existing regional or county geographical projects for Great Britain and Ireland.
 Members of other surname and geographical projects are therefore welcome to join.
-Persons whose surnames appear in the list on the project's JOIN pages or are of known British descent are encouraged to join the project.

 Aims